Navigation (displayed along side of page)

 No live demo is available for the side nav because some elements will not show up correctly in the context of this page.
 Please note the parent div in the code sample which wraps the side nav and

-main content; your app's HTML must be structured this way, and the parent div must be given class="flex align-items-stretch"
+main content; your app's HTML must be structured this way, and the parent div must be given class="flex align-items-stretch" for the side nav and other content to display properly.

 Handling Company Changes

-event and reload any company-specific data.
+When users change their active company through the company switcher, your application must listen for the s-change-company event and reload any company-specific data.
 This is critical because the company switcher no longer causes a page refresh.

 Basic Event Handling